 “I think I’m hit.
 G-Man, come and get them!”

 With black smoke belching from its rear fuselage, the wounded Gnat headed towards the base.
 But the 37 bullets that peppered the aircraft had ensured the failure of its flight control system.
 As the Gnat flipped and went into an uncontrollable nosedive, Sekhon tried to eject from the aircraft but the ejection system had also been knocked out.

 Soon after, Flying Officer Nirmal Jit Singh Shekon was martyred when his Gnat crashed into a gorge near Badgam.
 He was only 26 when he died.

-For his selflessness, dogged determination and raw courage in the face of the enemy, Nirmal Jit Singh Shekon was posthumously awarded the Param Vir Chakra (collected with immense pride and grief by his young wife and father, who was still a serving Warrant Office in the IAF).
+For his selflessness, dogged determination and raw courage in the face of the enemy, Nirmal Jit Singh Shekon was posthumously awarded the Param Vir Chakra (collected with immense pride and grief by his young wife and father, himself a serving Warrant Office in the IAF).
 He was the first and only air warrior to be awarded India’s highest wartime gallantry award.

 Soldiers like ‘Brother’ Shekon are not born every day.
 The sacrifice of this heroic warrior deserves to be remembered with gratitude by the country he died protecting.